Carrying a pillion passenger: Top tips for safe two-up riding

 What motorcycle licence do you need to ride with a pillion passenger?

 To start with, the licence you hold will denote whether or not you can carry a pillion.
-If you are riding a bike on L-plates, carrying a pillion passenger.
-If you are riding a moped up to 50cc and passed your full car test before February 1st 2001 you don’t require L-plates and can carry a pillion passenger – some roads (such as motorways) may be excluded from use though.
+If you are riding a bike on L-plates using CBT and provisional rules, you cannot legally carry a pillion passenger.
+If you are riding a moped up to 50cc and passed your full car test before February 1st 2001, you don’t require L-plates and can carry a pillion passenger – some roads (such as motorways) are excluded from use though.

 Which motorcycles can you carry a pillion passenger on?